MehrajSultana1919/lean-in-dashboard/README.md

 # Lean In Leadership Advancement Dashboard

 Hi there!
 I built this dashboard as part of the Lean In Data Scientist assignment.
-The brief wasn’t just about tracking usage—it asked a much more important question: *“Is Lean In actually helping women advance?”* That question shaped everything I did here, from which metrics I chose to how I displayed them.
+The brief wasn’t just about tracking usage it asked a much more important question: *“Is Lean In actually helping women advance?”* That question shaped everything I did here, from which metrics I chose to how I displayed them.

 Let me walk you through it.